ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 		- if no hypervolemia --> likely rapid increase in Na once IV NS given as AVP levels fall --> water diuresis
 - Renal
 	- inappropriate Na-Cl loss in urine --> Na urinary >20
-	- primary adrenal insufficiency and other causes of hypoaldosteronism --> deficiency in circulating aldosterone and/or its renal effects
+	- primary adrenal insufficiency and other causes of hypoaldosteronism --> deficiency in circulating aldosterone and/or its renal effects --> as hyponatremia , hyperkalemia with hypotension /hypovolemia
+	- Salt-losing nephropathy --> reflux nephropathy , interstitial nephropathy , postobstructive nephropathy , medullary cystic disease , recovering ATN
+	- Thiazide --> polydipsia , volume depletion, but effect of AVP on kidney preserved
+	- Loop diuretc --> decreased Na+-K-2Cl at TALH --> reduced ability to concentrate urine
+	- Increased excretion of osmotically active nonreabsorbable or poorly reabsorbed solute --> **glycosuria**, **ketonuria** (e.g., in starvation or in diabetic or alcoholic ketoacidosis), and **bicarbonaturia** (e.g., in renal tubular acidosis or metabolic alkalosis, where the associated bicarbonaturia leads to loss of Na+)
+	- Cerebral Salt wasting --> inappropriate natriuresis with intracranial disease --> SAH, Traumatic brain injury , c